singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

    ![ws name.](media/broker1.png)

-3. In Authentication section, leave settings on default and click on **Next**.
+3. In Authentication section, leave all configurations on default and click on **Next**.

    ![ws name.](media/broker2.png)

-4. In Settings section, leave settings on default and click on **Next**.
+4. In Settings section, leave all configurations on default and click on **Next**.

    ![ws name.](media/broker3.png)